Rashtriya Raksha University

-Rashtriya Raksha University (RRU), formerly Raksha Shakti University (RSU), is a central university and an Institute of National Importance located in Gandhinagar, Gujarat, India.
-It has a specialization in national and internal security.
-It is not to be confused with the Indian Defence University (IDU) which is focused on the Indian military, whereas RRU is focused on the police and para-military Central Armed Police Forces (CAPF).
+Rashtriya Raksha University (simply RRU; lit.
+Hindi राष्ट्रीय रक्षा विश्वविद्यालय, formerly Raksha Shakti University) is a public central university and an autonomous institute located in Gandhinagar, Gujarat, India.
+It is recognized as an Institution of National Importance under the Ministry of Home Affairs (MHA), Government of India, by an act of the Indian Parliament.
+RRU specializes in national security, cyber security, digital forensics, and internal security.

 It was established by the Government of Gujarat, India, in 2009.
-In 2020, via an act of Parliament of India, the Government of India took over the university from the Government of Gujarat.
+In 2020, via Act 31 of Parliament of India, the Government of India took over the university from the Government of Gujarat.

-The university offers under-graduate, post-graduate, research degree programmes, and professional diploma and certificate programmes.
+The university offers undergraduate, postgraduate, research degree programmes, and professional diploma and certificate programmes.
 The institute was inaugurated by the former chief minister of Gujarat Narendra Modi on 22 July 2010.

-The university has been upgraded as Rashtriya Raksha University, a national university, as an Institute of National Importance through the Rashtriya Raksha University Act, passed by Parliament in October 2020.
+The university has been upgraded as Rashtriya Raksha University, a national university, as an Institution of National Importance through the Rashtriya Raksha University Act, passed by Parliament in October 2020.

 History

-Raksha Shakti University (RSU) was established in 2009 by the Government of Gujarat when Prime Minister Shri Narendra Modi was the chief minister of Gujarat.
-The university was set up to provide youth with better academic qualifications in the fields of counter-terrorism, counter-insurgency, internal security, police science, forensic science and cyber security.
+It was established as Raksha Shakti University in 2009 by the Government of Gujarat, led by the then Chief Minister Narendra Modi.
+It was created by Act 14 passed in the Gujarat Legislative Assembly.
+In 2020, via Act 31 of Parliament of India, the university upgraded to Rashtriya Raksha University.
+The university was set up to provide youth with better academic qualifications in the fields of counter-terrorism, counter-insurgency, internal security, forensic science, digital forensic, and cyber security.
 It lays great emphasis on professional security, strategy and defence education.

 Campuses

 On 12 March 2022, the university after being dedicated to the nation was given the mandate to establish its campuses all across the country to produce trained manpower for the security organizations of India, by the Prime Minister of India, Shri Narendra Modi, and the Minister of Home Affairs and Cooperation Minister, Shri Amit Shah.
-RRU at present has two campuses, with the first campus in Gandhinagar, Gujarat, and the second, in Pasighat, Arunachal Pradesh.
-The third campus of the university is set to be inaugurated in Uttar Pradesh.
-Karnataka is permitted to establish a new campus in 2023.
+RRU at present has multiple campuses, with the first and main campus in Gandhinagar, Gujarat.

 Rashtriya Raksha University, Gandhinagar Campus

-The main campus of RRU is located northeast of Ahmedabad, in a village named Lavad, near Dahegam in Gandhinagar district.
-The site is abutted by a 1.5 km stretch of Meshwo River across 230 acres on the southern boundary.
-The university follows a distinct TREE model (Training, Research, Education, Extension), and has 10 schools imparting training and education at UG, PG, and PhD levels.
-The university has received a 5-star GRIHA rating for Green Campus and acquired Green Campus Award in 2018.
-The nearest railway station is Kalupur Railway Station and the nearest Airport is Sardar Vallabhbhai Patel International Airport and Dahegam is the nearest bus stand.
+The main campus of RRU is located in Gandhinagar.
+The site is abutted by a 1.5 km stretch of Meshwo River across 232 acres on the southern boundary.
+The university follows a distinct TREE model (Training, Research, Education, Extension), and has 13 schools imparting training and education at UG, PG, and PhD levels.
+The university has received a 5-star GRIHA rating for Green Campus and acquired the Green Campus Award in 2018.
+The nearest railway station is Gandhinagar Railway Station and the nearest Airport is Sardar Vallabhbhai Patel International Airport and Dahegam is the nearest bus stand.
 The campus also has three dedicated helipads for VIP landings.